-So what exactly are we talking about, when we are are looking at how to explain transgender to a child?
-It helps to understand the topic before even thinking about trying to explain it to kids!
-We will start off by looking at gender and sex before we talk about transgender.
+So what exactly are we talking about, when we are are looking at explaining gender, biological sex and being transgender to a child?
+It helps if you can to understand the topic before even thinking about trying to explain it to kids!

 So what is the difference between gender and sex?
 Are they the same thing or entirely different?